-Before any stations were on the air in the State of Iowa, KRNT, in cooperation with RCA and International Harvester, gave 1946 Iowa State Fair visitors a preview of television.
-The large International Harvester tent was set of at the southwest corner of what is now known as the Varied Industries Building.
+Before any stations were on the air in the State of Iowa, KRNT radio, in cooperation with RCA and International Harvester, gave 1946 Iowa State Fair visitors a preview of television.
+The large International Harvester tent was set up at the southwest corner of what is now known as the Varied Industries Building.

 Throughout the fair, closed circuit TV programs were produced using KRNT personalities, guests and audience participation.